 With lots of hints and tips I inspire you to create a beautiful garment even if you have never sewn before.

-Sewing is a wonderful adventure, and the garment you produce will not only fit you perfectly it will last a lifetime, it is empowering to dress beautifully especially in bespoke clothes made with love and care by yourself
+Sewing is ethical, sustainable, you can upcycle, recycle, and the garment you produce will not only fit you perfectly it will last a lifetime, it is empowering to dress beautifully especially in bespoke clothes made with love and care by yourself without damaging the environment

 list of additional pages, click on any one to view

 Do please refer to it for the tools and processes needed to sew this fabric.
 We are just using a stretch needle and a narrow zigzag stitch - nothing complicated.